pradeepkumargl/docs-csm/background/ncn.md

 | :------: | :------------: |
 | All | `1` |

+Size of the kernel's internal log buffer by powers of 2.

 ##### `rd.retry`

 | NCN Type | Default Value(s) |
 | :------: | :------------: |
 | All | `10` |

+How long dracut should retry the initqueue to configure devices (in seconds).
+See the [misc][8] section of dracut.

 ##### `rd.shell`